Critical thinking skills: 7 steps for the workplace

 Step 6: Communicate your solution to stakeholders

 Critical thinking skills can help you in every element of your life, but in the workplace, you must also involve key project stakeholders.
-Stakeholders help you determine next steps, like whether you’ll A/B test the page first.
-Depending on the complexity of the issue, consider hosting a meeting or sharing a status report to get everyone on the same page.
+Stakeholders help you determine next steps, like whether you'll A/B test the page first.
+Depending on the issue's complexity, consider hosting a meeting or sharing a status report to get everyone on the same page.

 Step 7: Reflect on the results